CI Integration

 script:

-- pip install build
+- python -m pip install build

 - python -m build --wheel